 Repairs to the wiring and any modifications to the mower can void all warranties offered by WORX when performed outside of an authorized WORX repair center.
 Contact WORX for warranty work.

-9. Debris is Restricting Blade Rotation on a WORX Electric Mower
+9. Debris is Restricting Blade Rotation

 It is not uncommon for excess grass and other debris to get lodged or stuck under your WORX lawn mower’s deck.